frank-64/ToBeFrank/_posts/2024-01-03-github-copilot-investigation.md

 You can read more on this here: [GitHub docs](https://resources.github.com/copilot-trust-center/)

 There are also concerns about secrets being leaked and displayed in some Copilot suggestions.
 The reason some suggestions contained secrets is because Copilot is trained from **public** GitHub repositories.
-If these secrets are contained in these public repositories then anyone can see them regardless.
+If these secrets are contained in these public repositories then anyone can see them, regardless.
 This should only be a concern if you are using hard-coded secrets, which is far from best practice, anyway.
 You should be using environmental variables or ideally managed secrets in something like Azure Key Vault.

 ### Copilot for Business
 It is **crucial** that I mention the security measures above are exclusive to the Copilot Business plan and Enterprise plan (coming Feb 2024).
 As far as I'm aware this means that the free trial or Copilot Individual plan *may* train its model using your code-base and store prompts.
 GitHub claims that code stored in public GitHub repositories is currently used to train the model as mentioned [here](https://docs.github.com/en/copilot/overview-of-github-copilot/about-github-copilot-individual#:~:text=GitHub%20Copilot%20is%20powered,data%20for%20that%20language.).
 So, for work on client projects the business plan at $19 per user/per month would be satisfactory to ensure code security.

 ![GitHub Copilot Pricing](https://raw.githubusercontent.com/frank-64/ToBeFrank/master/assets/images/github-copilot-pricing.png)

-## Visual Studio versus VS Code
+## Visual Studio versus Visual Studio Code

 As mentioned earlier, the investigation was conducted in Visual Studio Code, primarily.
 However, I did conduct some testing on the same code in Visual Studio Professional 2022 to perform some comparisons.